rockwellwindsor/rockwellwindsor/README.md

 ### Hi, I'm Rockwell 👋

 Senior full-stack engineer based in Madison, Wisconsin.
-10+ years building production Rails and Next.js applications for SaaS companies and government systems.
-Most recently maintaining SaaS applications as sole engineer at Levee Labs, and modernizing mission-critical APIs on VA Lighthouse that serve 100,000+ veterans daily.
+10+ years building production Rails and Next.js applications for SaaS companies.
+Most recently maintaining SaaS applications as sole engineer at Levee Labs, and modernizing mission-critical APIs that serve 100,000+ users daily.

 **What I'm working on now:** moving deeper into AI engineering.
 Bringing the same rigor I bring to backend infrastructure, evals, observability, cost tracking, the boring parts that make systems actually work, to LLM applications.
 Currently focused on RAG evaluation, agentic workflows, and multimodal systems.